fpera0248/Capital-One-SES-Movie-App/README.md

-# Capital One Software Engineering Summit
+# Capital One Software Engineering Summit Movie App Submission

 ## What is this?